linroger/FinanceCompendium/VI. Derivatives/Reference/MFE Financial Instruments/MFE Notes.md

 # Exercises:

-Exercise 4: The current gold price is $500 per ounce.
-The forward price for delivery in one year is $575 per ounce.
-The cost of storing an ounce of gold for one year is $40 and this must be paid now in advance.
+Exercise 4: The current gold price is \$500 per ounce.
+The forward price for delivery in one year is \$575 per ounce.
+The cost of storing an ounce of gold for one year is \$40 and this must be paid now in advance.
 The risk-free rate of interest is 10% per annum.
-If you own ten ounces of gold, how can you exploit an arbitrage opportunity to make $190?
+If you own ten ounces of gold, how can you exploit an arbitrage opportunity to make \$190?

 Exercise 5: Consider a forward contract written on a non-dividend paying asset.
 The current spot price is \(65.
 The maturity of the contract is in 90 days and the interest rate over this period is \(1.1\%\).
 Determine the forward price.
 What is the value of this contract?
 A corporate client wants a 90-day

 forward contract with the delivery price set at \(60.
 What is the value of this contract?
 (See Hull p.108).

 Exercise 6: Consider a one year futures contract on an underlying commodity that pays no income.
-It costs  $5 per unit to store the commodity with payment being made at the end of the period.
-The current price of the commodity is$ 200 and the annual interest rate is 6%.
+It costs  \$5 per unit to store the commodity with payment being made at the end of the period.
+The current price of the commodity is\$ 200 and the annual interest rate is 6%.
 Find the arbitrage-free price of the futures contract.
 (See Hull p.116).

 # One Period Binomial Model